In break with predecessors, Biden expected to recognize Armenian genocide

 “Statements that have no legal binding will have no benefit, but they will harm ties,” Cavusoglu said.
 “If the United States wants to worsen ties, the decision is theirs.”

-Turkey has acknowledged that many Armenians were killed in fighting with Ottoman forces in 1915 but disputes the larger casualty counts and denies that it constituted genocide.
+Turkey has acknowledged that many Armenians were killed in fighting with Ottoman forces in 1915 but disputes the larger casualty counts and denies that the events constituted genocide.

 The designation would be in line with an effort that Biden’s top diplomat, Antony Blinken, has called “putting human rights at the center of U.S. foreign policy,” a standard he has been challenged on regarding the U.S. approach to Saudi Arabia, Egypt and other autocratic regimes.